Marshawn Lynch was a dominating rusher in his heyday, capable of running through even the most talented defenders.

 Lynch played in just seven games for the Seahawks in 2015 due to a sports hernia injury, and announced his retirement from the NFL after the season.

 After sitting out the 2016 season, Lynch returned to football, signing a two-year, $9 million deal with his hometown team, the Oakland Raiders.
 He played in 21 games in Oakland across two seasons, picking up 1,267 yards and 10 touchdowns.

-Lynch retired for the second time after the 2018 season, but ended up returning to action for his 12th NFL season in Week 17 after the injury-plagued Seahawks came calling.
+Lynch retired for the second time after the 2018 season, but he ended up returning to action for his 12th NFL season in Week 17 after the injury-plagued Seahawks came calling.
 He joined the team for their playoff run, scoring two touchdowns in the postseason.

 Marshawn Lynch's Contracts

 According to Spotrac, Marshawn Lynch made over $56 million throughout his 12-year football career as an NFL player.
 His highest average annual NFL salary came from the two-year deal he signed with Seattle in 2015, worth $12 million per year, with a $7.5 million signing bonus and $12 million in guaranteed money.

 Marshawn Lynch Net Worth

 Lynch's fortune was also aided by his popularity in the league, which led to the running back earning a handful of endorsement deals.
-In addition to Skittles, his most renowned sponsorship, Beast Mode had endorsement deals with Pepsi, Nike, Progressive and Microsoft, and is reported to have earned nearly $5 million per year through his sponsorships.
+In addition to Skittles, his most renowned sponsorship, Beast Mode had endorsement deals with Pepsi, Nike, Progressive and Microsoft.
+He is reported to have earned nearly $5 million per year, per Forbes, through his sponsorships.

 Whether or not Lynch returns to the gridiron for another playoff run in 2022, his NFL career has earned him more than enough to live lavishly in retirement.
 If he does decide to come back, it won't be for the paycheck.